-- (5) Approval Criteria. - (a) An applicant must satisfactorily demonstrate that at least one of the following criteria are met: - (i) The tree is diseased and: - (A) The disease threatens the structural integrity of the tree; or - (B) The disease permanently and severely diminishes the esthetic value of the tree; or - (C) The continued retention of the tree could result in other trees being infected with a disease that threatens either their structural integrity or esthetic value. - (ii) The tree represents a hazard which may include but not be limited to: - (A) The tree is in danger of falling; or - (B) Substantial portions of the tree are in danger of falling. - (iii) It is necessary to remove the tree to construct proposed improvements based on Architectural Review approval, building permit, or approval of a Subdivision or Partition Review. - (b) If none of the conditions in TDC 33.110(5)(a) are met, the certified arborist must evaluate the condition of each tree. - (i) Evergreen Trees.
-An evergreen tree which meets any of the following criteria as determined by a certified arborist will not be required to be retained: - (A) Trunk Condition extensive decay and hollow; or - (B) Crown Development unbalanced and lacking a full crown; - (ii) Deciduous Trees.
-A deciduous tree which meets any of the following criteria as determined by a certified arborist will not be required to be retained: - (A) Trunk Condition extensive decay and hollow; - (B) Crown Development unbalanced and lacking a full crown; or - (C) Structure Two or more dead limbs.
+- (5) Approval Criteria. - (a) An applicant must satisfactorily demonstrate that at least one of the following criteria are met: - (i) The tree is diseased and: - (A) The disease threatens the structural integrity of the tree; or - (B) The disease permanently and severely diminishes the esthetic value of the tree; or - (C) The continued retention of the tree could result in other trees being infected with a disease that threatens either their structural integrity or esthetic value. - (ii) The tree represents a hazard which may include but not be limited to: - (A) The tree is in danger of falling; or - (B) Substantial portions of the tree are in danger of falling. - (iii) It is necessary to remove the tree to construct proposed improvements based on Architectural Review approval, building permit, or approval of a Subdivision or Partition Review.(b) If none of the conditions in TDC 33.110(5)(a) are met, the certified arborist must evaluate the condition of each tree.

-The applicant's arborist surveyed 447 trees over 8" dbh on site.
-In report recommends removal of 415 trees, 26 of which are located off-site and would require property owner authorization.
-Of the on-site trees proposed for removal, all are proposed to be removed to construct the proposed improvements in accordance with criterion 33.110(5)(a)(iii).
+The applicant's arborist surveyed trees on-site and adjacent to the site.
+The report, submitted as Exhibit A3, recommends the preservation of 175 trees, as well as removal of 80 trees that are over 8" dbh.
+Of the on-site trees proposed for removal, the majority are to be removed to construct the proposed improvements in accordance with criterion 33.110(5)(a)(iii).
+The report also noted that some trees that are either dead or in poor condition are proposed for retention, as an example: Trees 23419 and 23479.